thedeposbank/zilliqa-stablecoin/Logic/README.md

 - _DPS token usage transitions_ that provide utility functions for DPS token
 - _supply adjustment related transitions_ which keep the number of stablecoins issued close to the present total value of collateral
 - _dBond tokens management related transitions_ which allow usage of tokenized bonds within the Depos DAO
+- _`ZIL` transfer transitions_ which allow to send `ZIL` to/from system with clear purpose

 Please note, that these are only direct-call transitions.
 All incoming transfer processing documentation is presented in next _Procedures_ block.

 Each of these category of transitions are presented in further details below:

-#### HouseKeeping Transitions
+#### HouseKeeping transitions

 | Name | Params | Description |
 |--|--|--|